Skip to main content

 judgeStevenRedding

-Judge Redding is a native of New Carrollton, Md.
+Judge Redding is a native of New Carrollton, Maryland.
 He has a bachelor’s degree in government and politics from the University of Maryland and a law degree from the University of Baltimore School of Law, where he graduated with honors and was a member of the Law Review.

-Judge Redding attended law school at night while starting his family and working full-time on the Prince George’s County, Md., Fire Department.
-After he became a lawyer, he continued to work at the fire department as an attorney and firefighter until ending his firefighting career, in 1997, as a Lieutenant.
+Judge Redding attended law school at night while starting his family and working full-time on the Prince George’s County, Maryland, Fire Department.
+After he became a lawyer, he continued to work at the fire department as an attorney and firefighter until ending his firefighting career, in 1997, as a lieutenant.
 He then served as an active member of the South Berkeley Volunteer Fire Department until the end of 2022.
 He was awarded a Medal of Valor for rescuing a small child from an apartment fire.